Keith David: Voice acting

 On May 25, 2008, he narrated Kansas City's Celebration at the Station, a Memorial Day service held annually at the World War I Memorial.
 During the ceremony, he announced the attendance of Frank W. Buckles, the last living veteran of World War I. He was the voice of Frederick Douglass in the third episode of the PBS documentary God in America: How Religious Liberty Shaped America in 2010.

 David returned to the Saints Row series in Saints Row IV, voicing a fictionalized version of himself as well as reprising Julius Little.
 He is the narrator of the History Channel series The Bible which premiered on March 3, 2013.

 David voiced the superhero gorilla Solovar in the two-part Gorilla City episode of The Flash.
-Keith David also has a recurring role as the President of the United States in the adult animated series Rick and Morty.
+Keith David also has a recurring role as the President of the United States in the adult animated series Rick and Morty, a role that has been spun off as the lead character in its own President Curtis (2026) series.

 David was the narrator of the MLB Network special Mr. Padre, the video biography of San Diego Padres Hall-of-Fame outfielder Tony Gwynn.

 David has also narrated several WWE documentaries including The True Story of Wrestlemania and the 20 episodes of The Monday Night War, documenting the battle between WWE Raw and WCW Nitro.

 David later recurred in Stargirl as the voice of Mister Bones.

-David began voicing Commander Zavala in the Destiny franchise beginning in Destiny 2: The Final Shape, replacing Lance Reddick following his death.
+David began voicing Commander Zavala in the Destiny franchise beginning in Destiny 2: The Final Shape, replacing Lance Reddick following his death in 2023.

 David also voiced the character Brian Robertson in the revival series of King of the Hill.

+In 2026, David starred in an audio drama retelling of Robert Louis Stevenson’s Treasure Island.
+The eight-hour production, written and directed by Orson Ossman, is titled "Treasure Island: A Telling for the New World."